stonehoppers/timeline/README.md

+# INTRO

+Congrats on finding this page! this is just a personal project that i made for my own convenience if you wanna help maintain the event list keep reading

 # Adding events

 if you want to contribute to the events list, follow this pattern for each event

 ```
 {
   "name":"event name",